-The IB diploma is a holistic and balanced curriculum.
-It seeks to develop broad and deep subject-specific knowledge and to expose students to a wide range of academic skills.
-It also equips students to think for themselves and to adopt a curious and open-minded approach to the world.
+The IB diploma is a holistic and balanced curriculum. which develops broad and deep subject-specific knowledge and exposes students to a wide range of academic skills.
+It also equips students to think critically and to adopt a curious and open-minded approach to the world.
 In this respect, it is closely aligned with the Rugby School ethos of education.
 The IB Mission Statement and Learner Profile clearly establish the broader purpose of the diploma: